JadeElMasri/Pothole-Detection-YOLOv8/README.md

 The model correctly predicted **77%** of the potholes while **23%** were predicted as background.

 In addition to that, **100%** of the background was predicted as potholes.
-This proves the limitations exhibitted by the model
+This proves the limitations exhibited by the model

 **Limitations**:
   The trained dataset had numerous pothole images with very limited clean road images.
-This explains the wrong predictions and the biasness of the model.
+This explains the wrong predictions of the model.

 **Future Work**:
-  - Add more clean road imges to imorove the model's robustness and predictions.
+  - Add more clean road images to imorove the model's robustness and predictions.
   - Retrain the model and assess performance